 Archaeological Public Museum of Cherhell.
 Many marble statues, virtually none intact.
 Some broken mosaics on the walls.

 We then returned to Algiers to fly to Ghardaia.
 ALG-GHA 6:30p-8p (AH6200 direct 1hr, USD35).
 At the airport, it took an hour for the police to “process” our passports.
-I appreciated that the police have rules, but their bureaucracy is very slow.
-Two police cars then escorted us all the way into Ghardaia.
+I appreciate that the police have rules, but their bureaucracy is very slow.
+Two police cars then escorted us into Ghardaia.
 We had to wait for them again.

 Day 5 Thur 10/27 M’zab Valley